maitrungduc1410/react-native-zalo-kit/README.md

 <img src="./images/permission.png" />

 > Approval process is easy, so just request for everything :)

+3. "The application is not approved"
+Check that your configuration on Zalo Developer Portal is correct: Bundle/Package ID, app hash key, request for permissions, app ID is correct,...
 # Demo
 To run the demo project, run the following commands:
 ```sh